Kedar5/MovieTrailerWebsite/README.md

 ### Installing

-* Install lastest version of Python 2 from [python(Download link)](https://www.python.org/downloads/) by chosing the appropriate link for Windows/Mac/Linux,Other.
+* Install lastest version of Python 2 from [Python(Download link)](https://www.python.org/downloads/) by chosing the appropriate link for Windows/Mac/Linux,Other.

 * Install GitHub from [Git (Download link)](https://git-scm.com/downloads).